Truck accidents can cause life-threatening injuries and leave victims with long-term or permanent injuries and disabilities.

 After a truck accident, it’s critical that you move quickly on pursuing legal action against those who were responsible for your injuries.

 What Should I Do After an 18-Wheeler Accident in Richmond?

 The most important thing to do after any motor vehicle collision or injury accident is to get to a safe place.
 Get well off the roadway, and if possible, do not move your vehicle.
 Call 911 and request officers and emergency medical technicians.
 Even if you don’t think you were seriously hurt, getting checked out on the scene is imperative.
 You could have internal injuries or be in shock and not feel pain.

 While you wait for first responders, take pictures of the scene with your phone if you can.
 If you’re unable to take photos due to an injury, ask someone else on-scene to do it for you, if possible.
 Collect contact information from witnesses and note as much information as you can about the truck—including numbers or codes that might be located on the truck or trailer.

 If you aren’t taken to the hospital by ambulance, go immediately to the emergency room or an urgent care facility for a full medical evaluation.
 This helps ensure you get appropriate treatment and provides the documentation you need to build your injury case.

-Do not provide any statement to the insurance company until you speak to an attorney.
+Do not provide any statement to the insurance company until you speak to a Richmond truck accident attorney.
 If you provide a statement, the insurer can use anything you say to help deny your claim or diminish its value.
 Likewise, do not discuss any potential settlement offers with the insurance company.
 Any settlement they offer right after an accident will be only a fraction of what your claim is likely worth.

-To help protect your legal rights to recover full compensation for your damages, talk to a truck injury lawyer as quickly as possible.
+To help protect your legal rights to recover full compensation for your damages, talk to a Virginia truck accident injury lawyer as quickly as possible.